 For instance, if you find that people are not seeing your CTA and happen to not scroll below, then, it is obvious that they have not seen it.
 Regardless of whether the CTA went unnoticed because the visitors did not scroll down or whether it should be shifted up a bit so that it gets noticed, then your heat map will definitely point at the weak positions.

 Once your heat map provides you with information on where your users click and where they don’t, you will know whether they are moving across the entire page or site.
 Sometimes, it happens that people do not scroll below the fold because it is irritating.
 There could be several reasons why people do not scroll below the fold – one it could be the content – two, it could be the design – which doesn’t offer a great UX.

 Whatever you do, your major focus is to bring about conversion on your website.
 This is when you are expecting the elements on your web page to drive conversion.
-This is what heat maps are great as – they help in identifying those areas that can be improvised for future – thus, helping in changing your website’s conversion rate.
-Monitoring and tracking your user’s behavior is important as it helps in identifying how well your users can be attracted and the measures that can be taken to improve conversion.
+This is what website heat maps are great as – they help in identifying those areas that can be improvised for future – thus, helping in changing your website’s conversion rate.
+Monitoring and tracking your user’s behaviour is important as it helps in identifying how well your users can be attracted and the measures that can be taken to improve conversion.

-Heat maps are one of the best ways to identify and track user behavior, which you might have understood very well by now.
-The large volume of qualitative and quantitative data that these heat maps render can be used to enhance the rate of conversion.
+Heat maps are one of the best ways to identify and track user behaviour, which you might have understood very well by now.
+The large volume of qualitative and quantitative data that these website heat maps render can be used to enhance the rate of conversion.
 There is a variety of ways to ensure that real and live data is acquired from heat maps and these include

 As we have discussed, how well your CTAs perform depends on the number of users that click on it.
 Your users might click on an item that is of least importance to your web page or it might be the one item that is not clickable, which actually is a loss.